-Senior Ministers, including Winston Peters, don't seem keen on an Ihumātao deal with the Crown
+Ihumātao: Government unmoved by Māori King's urging of Fletcher deal with Crown

 In fact, he suggested that the Tainui iwi – which has historic ties to Ihumātao – could buy the land.

-"Let's face it, Tainui are very affluent and every year they get an additional cheque from the government as they're entitlement to share in the proceeds of all the other settlements.
+"Let's face it, Tainui are very affluent and every year they get an additional cheque from the Government as they're entitlement to share in the proceeds of all the other settlements.

 "So it's not as if Tainui don't have any money."

-National Leader Simon Bridges said the Government needed to immediately reject the call from iwi for it to negotiate with Fletcher over Ihumātao.
+National leader Simon Bridges said the Government needed to immediately reject the call from iwi for it to negotiate with Fletcher over Ihumātao.

 "Fletchers legally owns this land.
 If this settlement is brought into question then so will all other full and final Treaty of Waitangi settlements."